A machine with the following is required to install Harmony:

 There are many ways to configure Bentley applications from ProjectWise with a Managed Workspace.
 This guide outlines one way in which Harmony can be used to automate the delivery of content and configuration of Bentley CONNECT edition design applications.

-In order to utilise Harmony in ProjectWise the following steps are required:
+In order to utilize Harmony in ProjectWise the following steps are required:

 The next set of steps are to configure the application and then connect this to the managed workspace in ProjectWise.